How to get involved

 - Visiting our Supported Living services to give an independent review as to whether they would you would recommend them to your family and friends

 - Seeing how we learn from complaints we receive and prevent them happening in the future

 - Our National Resident Scrutiny Panel or similar groups holding staff to account as to how our services perform

 For us to be able to contact you about any of these opportunities, and others as they are developed, we need your consent.

 Please complete the Resident Involvement consent form to opt-in to notification of opportunities.

 The Co-Regulation Team ensures that Sanctuary fulfils the requirements of the Regulator of Social Housing (RSH) regulations and for residents to shape service delivery and scrutinise service performance.
 This includes the National Resident Scrutiny Panel (NRSP) and other scrutiny activity, producing the Annual Report to Residents in addition to providing guidance and support to help you set up a residents' association and on-going support once your group is set up by helping you to:

 - Apply for community initiative funding

 - Ensure your group is representative of your community

-Please take a moment to read our Resident Involvement Opportunities and Resource Guide (PDF 293KB) which provides a detailed overview of the various opportunities available.
+Please take a moment to read our Resident Engagement Strategy 2019 (PDF 5MB) which provides a detailed overview of the various opportunities available.